gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 For example, lock - 12 months, vesting - 2 months.

 !!! warning
-    In order for the investment scheme to be correct, the smaller of the number of tokens allocated to the participants of the task must be a multiple of the number of months of investment.
+    In order for the investment scheme to be correct, the smaller of the number of tokens allocated to the members of the task must be a multiple of the number of months of investment.

 ![](../images/gosh_web_Task_05_lock_vesting.jpg)